aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/ranges/copy-range-in-a-worksheet-with-paste-options/_index.md

 keywords: "Copy a range in an Excel worksheet with paste options."
 description: "Aspose.Cells Cloud REST API support copying a range in an Excel worksheet with paste options.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Copy Range in a Worksheet with Paste Options
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Copy Range in a Worksheet with Paste Options
 ---

 This REST API indicates to copy range in the worksheet on an Excel worksheet.